Aveek-Saha/GistBlog/README.md

 vercel dev
 ```

-Then go to `localhost:3000` to see the sit up and running
+Then go to `localhost:3000` to see the site up and running

 ### Note:
 For listing all posts on your profile, the content of each post has to be retreived.
 This is why only 5 posts are shown per page and even then the page might take 3~4 seconds to load.